Heavenly Sword and Dragon Slaying Sabre: Plot

 At Youliang's urging, Qingshu tries but fails to poison Sanfeng and is banished from Wu Dang.

 Zhao Min lures Wuji away from his own wedding with Zhiruo.

+Qingshu had been secretly following Zhiruo for some time and Zhiruo confronts him.
+She brings him back to Emei.

+Wuji goes to Shao Lin to rescue Xie Xun but Xie Xun refuses to leave.

 All sects go to Shao Lin for an event.
 Zhiruo almost kills Wuji and emerges as the champion.

 Zhao Min's father surrounds Shao Lin to exterminate the sects.
 Zhiruo gives the Book of Wumu to Wuji, who wins a few battles, but the tide turns after Zhao Min is killed by her father.
 Wuji mourns at Zhao Min's tombstone.
-Many people die, including Qingshu, Minjun, Yin Tianzheng, Xie Xun, many different cult disciples, and many soldiers.
+Many people die, including Qingshu, Minjun, Yin Tianzheng, Xie Xun, many different cult disciples, and many Mongolian soldiers.
 Shao Lin's siege ends when the Ming Cult army from Hao Zhou arrives.

 It is revealed that Zhao Min is still alive.
 Her brother persuades her father to spare her and sends her back to Mongolia.
 But she returns for Zhang Wuji as she tells him she cannot live without him.
 Zhang Wuji and Zhao Min meet her father and brother for a peace treaty.
 The meeting goes well until Zhu Yuanzheng kills Zhao Min's father.
 Zhao Min leaves Zhang Wuji when he chooses his country over her but says he still cares for her and vows to go to Mongolia and find her.

 The Ming Cult army has recovered most of China and Yuan emperor Toghon Temür flees to the Eurasian Steppe, where the Yuan remnants establish the Northern Yuan dynasty.
-Wuji, not wanting to be a sovereign for fear of being corrupted by power, chooses to remain in a righteous path and charges his followers to carry on protecting China against tyranny, injustice, and other threats.
-Off-screen, Zhu Yuanzhang, having earned a heroic reputation that rivals Wuji's from his battles against the Yuan forces, wins support from his subordinates and allies, and becomes the Ming dynasty's founder, the Hongwu Emperor.
+Wuji, wanting to end China's thousand years dynastic rule to give people the opportunity to govern the country, chooses to relinquish his chance to be sovereign and charges his followers to carry on protecting China against tyranny, injustice, and other threats.
+Off-screen, Zhu Yuanzhang, having earned a heroic reputation that rivals Wuji's from his battles against the Yuan forces, declaring that China needs a leader and wins support from his subordinates and allies, and becomes the Ming dynasty's founder, the Hongwu Emperor, foiling Wuji's plan for China's self-governance.

 In Mongolia, Wuji gets to be together with Zhao Min.